-- Type 1 equities comprise equities listed in regulated markets in the countries which are members of the EEA or the OECD. - Type 2 equities comprise equities listed in stock exchanges in countries which are not members of the EEA or the OECD, equities which are not listed, commodities and other alternative investments, as well as assets where a look-through approach is not possible.
+- Type 1 equities comprise equities listed in regulated markets in the countries which are members of the European Economic Area ("EEA") or the Organisation for Economic Cooperation and Development ("OECD"). - Type 2 equities comprise equities listed in stock exchanges in countries which are not members of the EEA or the OECD, equities which are not listed, commodities and other alternative investments, as well as assets where a look-through approach is not possible.

-By the end of year 2023, the Company estimates held Type 1 and Type 2 equities on which a 40,46% and 50,46% instantaneous decrease was applied respectively.
+By the end of year 2024, the Company estimates held Type 1 and Type 2 equities on which a 41,86% and 51,86% instantaneous decrease was applied respectively.
+The equity risk exposure SCR decreased to €1,6m (2023: €2,3m) due to the reduction of the Type 2 equity funds.